single-spa/single-spa-inspector/README.md

 1. `nvm use` (ensures we're all using the same version of node)
 1. `npm i`
 1. `npm start`
+1. Open devtools and navigate to the **single-spa Inspector** tab

 ### Create a Firefox dev profile

 Currently, development happens by default in Firefox.
 If you would like Firefox to remember any settings that you change to Firefox itself, this project is configured to use a profile called "single-spa-inspector-dev".
-To create this profile, go to `about:profiles` in Firefox and create it.
-From then on, Firefox will use that profile and remember any changes you make (e.g. devtools location, devtools dark mode, etc.)
+To create this profile, go to [about:profiles](about:profiles).
+Firefox will use that profile and remember any changes you make (e.g. devtools location, devtools dark mode, etc.)

+### Debugging

+Once single-spa Inspector is running, open a new tab and navigate to [about:debugging](about:debugging). single-spa Inspector should be listed as a Temporary Extension, and a "Debug" control should be displayed.
+Click on this to enable devtools for the extension.
+In the upper-right corner, click on the divided square icon next to the 3-dot menu, and select `/build/panel.html` as the target.
+You can now inspect the inspector UI as you would a normal webpage.

 ---